cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   application remain with the appropriate owners/authors.

 - The companies (see chapter 1.2)
-  - Secude IT Security Ltd,xxxxxxxxxx
+  - Secude IT Security Ltd, (xxx)
-  - Shamus Software Ltd and
+  - Shamus Software Ltd, and
-  - cv cryptovision Ltd xxxxxx
+  - cv cryptovision Ltd (xxx)
   allowed us gratefully to use their cryptographic libraries.
   These libraries distributed with CT1 are not allowed to be used in another context than CrypTool without contacting the